 CJA Attorneys should follow the instructions below

-Step Four: Link your PACER and CM/ECF Accounts
+Step Three: Link your PACER and CM/ECF Accounts

 You must link your upgraded PACER account to your GAMD NextGen CM/ECF account.
 Users will NOT be able to file in NextGen until their CM/ECF account is linked to their upgraded individual PACER account.
 Please see the link below for detailed instructions.